dynamoose/dynamoose/docs/api/Schema.md

 Custom Dynamoose Types are not supported with the `saveUnknown` property.
 For example, if you wish you retrieve a document with a Date type, Dynamoose will return it as a number if that property does not exist in the schema and `saveUnknown` is enabled for that given property.

 For types that are `Nested Types`, you must define a `schema` setting that includes the nested schema for that given attribute.

-For example something like the following is acceptable.
+## Attribute Settings

+### schema: object | array

+This property is only used for the `Object` or `Array` attribute types.
+It is used to define the schema for the underlying nested type.
+For `Array` attribute types, this value must be an `Array` with one element defining the schema.
+This element for `Array` attribute types can either be another raw Dynamoose type (ex. `String`), or an object defining a more detailed schema for the `Array` elements.
+For `Object` attribute types this value must be an object defining the schema.
+Some examples of this property in action can be found below.

 ```js
 {